History of the alphabet: Graphically independent alphabets

 One modern national alphabet that has not been graphically traced back to the Canaanite alphabet is the Maldivian script, which is unique in that, although it is clearly modeled after Arabic and perhaps other existing alphabets, it derives its letter forms from numerals.
-Another is the Korean Hangul, which was created independently in 1443.
-The Osmanya alphabet was devised for Somali in the 1920s by Osman Yusuf Kenadid, and the forms of its consonants appear to be complete innovations.
+Another is the hangul alphabet used to write Korean, which was created in 1443.

-Among alphabets that are not used as national scripts today, a few are clearly independent in their letter forms.
-The Zhuyin phonetic alphabet and Japanese Kana both derive from Chinese characters.
-The Santali alphabet of eastern India appears to be based on traditional symbols such as "danger" and "meeting place", as well as pictographs invented by its creator.
-(The names of the Santali letters are related to the sound they represent through the acrophonic principle, as in the original alphabet, but it is the final consonant or vowel of the name that the letter represents: le "swelling" represents e, while en "thresh grain" represents n.)

-In early medieval Ireland, Ogham consisted of tally marks, and the monumental inscriptions of the Old Persian Empire were written in an essentially alphabetic cuneiform script whose letter forms seem to have been created for the occasion.

 Alphabets in other media

 Changes to a new writing medium sometimes caused a break in graphical form, or make the relationship difficult to trace.
 It is not immediately obvious that the cuneiform Ugaritic alphabet derives from a prototypical Semitic abjad, for example, although this appears to be the case.
 And while manual alphabets are a direct continuation of the local written alphabet (both the British two-handed and the French/American one-handed alphabets retain the forms of the Latin alphabet, as the Indian manual alphabet does Devanagari, and the Korean does Hangul), Braille, semaphore, maritime signal flags, and the Morse codes are essentially arbitrary geometric forms.
-The shapes of the English Braille and semaphore letters, for example, are derived from the alphabetic order of the Latin alphabet, but not from the graphic forms of the letters themselves.
+The shapes of the English Braille and semaphore letters are not derived from the graphic forms of the letters themselves.
 Most modern forms of shorthand are also unrelated to the alphabet, generally transcribing sounds instead of letters.